Dateline Announcements

 More Info

-• Welcome to the Office of Media and Public Relations weekly expert alert.
-This list is updated regularly as new topics are added and old ones are commissioned.
-The most important factors for success in responses are timeliness and being the right fit for the topic.
+• Welcome to the Office of Media and Public Relation’s weekly expert alert.
+We update this list regularly as new topics are added and old ones are commissioned.
+The most important factors for success in your response are timeliness and being the right fit for the topic.

-Also, fill out this form to be added to the faculty expert database:
+Check out the latest here or fill out the form below to be added to our faculty expert database.

 New expert requests: